Ihtheram/CS_Study_Docs/Artificial Intelligence/AI Q&A (GH Copilot genereated).md

     Prompt engineering is important to ensure that AI models produce accurate, relevant, and ethical outputs.
 By carefully designing prompts, engineers can guide the behavior of AI models and mitigate potential biases, errors, or unintended consequences in the generated content.

 ### What are hallucinations?
 Hallucinations are errors or inaccuracies in the output of AI models, where the generated content does not align with the intended task or context.
 Hallucinations can occur when AI models generate incorrect or misleading information based on the input data or prompt.
+Examples of hallucinations include generating nonsensical text, incorrect predictions, or biased outputs.
   - #### How can we prevent them?
     To prevent hallucinations, engineers can take several steps, including:
      - Data Cleaning: Ensuring that the training data is clean, relevant, and representative of the task.